-- (a) Identify the specific waters to which the SSWQC would apply. - (b) Explain the rationale for proposing the SSWQC. - (c) Describe the methods used to notify and solicit input from potential stakeholders and from the general public in the affected area, and present and respond to the public input received. - (d) Present and justify the derivation of the proposed SSWQC.
+- (b) Explain the rationale for proposing the SSWQC. - (c) Describe the methods used to notify and solicit input from potential stakeholders and from the general public in the affected area, and present and respond to the public input received. - (d) Present and justify the derivation of the proposed SSWQC.